-Antony and Octavius wait on the battlefield.
-Antony says that Brutus and Cassius are only attacking to make themselves look braver than they are.
-A messenger alerts them that the opposing army approaches.
+Octavius, Antony, and their army are waiting on the battlefield.
+Antony thinks that Brutus and Cassius are attacking them in order to make themselves look braver than they are.
+A messenger alerts them that the opposing army is approaching.
 Antony gives Octavius an order about how to advance his troops, which Octavius disputes.
-When Antony asks why Octavius is arguing with him, he replies "I do not cross you, but I will do so" (5.1.20).
+When Antony asks why Octavius is arguing with him, he replies, "I do not cross you, but I will do so.”

 Just as omens can have ambiguous meanings for the characters, but definite ones for the audience, characters' speech can work the same way.
 Octavius's remark has a double meaning, since he will eventually betray Antony and rule alone as Augustus Caesar.

-At this point, the conflict is a power struggle nearly devoid of ideological disagreement.
-In contrast to his earlier high-minded principles, Brutus seems to be no longer fighting for the good of Rome, but for self-preservation.
+At this point, the conflict between the two sides is a power struggle, not primarily a matter of ideological disagreement.
+In contrast to his earlier high-minded principles, Brutus seems to be no longer fighting for the good of Rome, but mainly for self-preservation.

-This highlights the different philosophical schools to which Brutus and Cassius belong.
-Cassius, as an epicurean (those who believed the Gods were non-interventionist), had never believed in omens.
+This exchange highlights the different philosophical schools to which Brutus and Cassius belong.
+Cassius, as an adherent of Epicureanism (which rejected the idea of divine intervention in human events), never previously believed in omens.
 However, the events of this momentous day make him rethink his stance.
-Brutus, as a stoic, does not believe in suicide, but that people should weather whatever life brings.
+Brutus, as a Stoic, does not believe in suicide, but holds that people should calmly accept whatever life brings.
 To some extent, his remark here belies the manner of his eventual death.